SAP/openui5-docs/docs/Busy_Indication_5cb1169.md

 The Worklist app implements a busy indication concept as specified by the SAP Fiori Design Guidelines.

+Calling the app will result in the following:

 -   Only initially a global busy indicator is displayed that overlays the whole app until the metadata of the service is loaded.

 -   A local busy indicator is displayed on the worklist table or on the page of the object view while the data from the service is loading.